[Fukushima Prefecture] 12 recommended beaches in Fukushima Prefecture! Enjoy both ocean beaches and lake swimming!

 Fukushima Prefecture is roughly divided vertically into three regions: Hamadori, which faces the Pacific Ocean from the east; Nakadori, where the Oshu Kaido road runs; and Aizu, a basin in the mountains to the west

-16 beaches along the Pacific coastline where you could swim, from Soma in the north to Iwaki in the south , but many of them were closed due to the tsunami caused by the earthquake and the nuclear power plant accident.
+stretching from Soma in the north to Iwaki in the south, where people could swim.
+However16 beaches along the Pacific coast, many of these beaches were closed due to the tsunami caused by the earthquake and the subsequent nuclear power plant accident.

 Fukushima Prefecture's unique beaches